Mitanni: Trans-Tigridian region (Northeastern Iraq)

 To the east of upper Tigris river, Trans-Tigridian region in northern Iraq, a site now called Bassetki was excavated, which in all likelihood was the ancient town of Mardama with Mitanni layers from 1550 to 1300 BC, as its Phase A9 (in trench T2) may alternatively represent a Middle Bronze/Late Bronze transitional, or Proto-Mitanni occupation within 16th century BC.
 In a subsequent excavation season, the deeper Phase A10 was identified as having a mix of Middle Bronze and Mitanni potteries, considered to be in the turn of the Middle to the Late Bronze Age transitional period (late 17th – early 16th century BC).

 In 2010, the 3,400-year-old ruins of Kemune, a Bronze Age Mitanni palace on the banks of the Tigris in modern-day Iraqi Kurdistan, were discovered.
 It became possible to excavate the ruins in 2018 and again in 2022 when a drought caused water levels to drop considerably.
 In the 1st excavation 10 Mitanni-era tablets were found, in Babylonian cuneiform written in Akkadian, bearing Hurrian names, dating to the Middle-Trans-Tigridian IA and IB periods.
 Middle Trans-Tigridian IA and IB are dated to (c.
 1550-1350 BC) and (c.
 1350-1270 BC) respectively by Peter Pfälzner (2007).
 In the 2nd excavation the entire city was mapped and 100 Middle Assyrian tablets were discovered.
 They were dated to after the city's destruction by earthquake and have not yet been published.

 The three phases of Mitanni at Kurd Qaburstan, were obtained as c.
 1538–1505 BC for Phase three, with Phase two beginning c.
 1512–1491 BC and ending c.
 1501–1479 BC, and with Phase One beginning c.
 1489–1463 BC and ending c.
 1475–1435 BC.
 The data suggests a two century abandonment between the MBA destruction and the Mitanni re-occupation.

 Pottery and other characteristics

 At least since around 1550 BC, at the beginning of Late Bronze Age, Painted Nuzi Ware was identified as a characteristic pottery in Mitanni sites.
 The origin of this decorated pottery is an unsolved question, but a possible previous development as Aegean Kamares Ware has been suggested by Pecorelia (2000); S. Soldi claims that Tell Brak was one of the first centers specializing in the production of this Painted Nuzi Ware, and analyses on samples support the assumption that it was produced locally in various centers throughout the Mitanni kingdom.
 It was particularly appreciated in Upper Mesopotamia, but appears only sporadically in western Syrian cities such as Alalakh and Ugarit.

-At the height of its power, during the 15th and the first half of 14th century BC, a large region from North-West Syria to the Eastern Tigris was under Mitanni's control.
+At the height of its power, during the 15th and the first half of the 14th century BC, a large region from North-West Syria to the Eastern Tigris was under Mitanni's control.